 We understand that Leslie ran the grocer’s shop at 45 High Street and from about 1961 he ran another grocer’s shop called Thornbury Supply Stores at 5 High Street.
 We have been told this became the town’s first ‘self service’ grocery shop.
 By 1961 he had moved to live at Heatherfield in Rudgeway.
 The shop at 45 High Street was eventually taken over by Leslie’s son, David, when the Post Office moved into the building from 28 High Street.
 David had married Valerie M. A. Ford in 1958 and they lived there over the shop until the late 1960’s when they moved to 13 Orchard Grange.
 Valerie was born in 1935, the daughter of William and Ethel Ford of Lower Farm, Cowhill.

 David became the town’s sub-postmaster for many years, running the town’s Post Office from 45 High Street.
 It remained there until the late 1980’s, when David retired.
 The shop was then rented out, having a coffee shop/antique shop upstairs called Granny’s Attic.

 Leslie died in October 1990 aged 84 years old.
 David Pearce died in 2003 aged 67 years, but the building still remained in the ownership of the Pearce family.

 In more recent times the property has been divided.
-Manns the opticians have used the old post office part on the left hand side of the building.
-The other part has had a number of occupants including Omega Land Computer Supplies and La Mode Exchange.
+For many years Manns the opticians used the old post office part on the left hand side of the building.
+They were replaced by another opticians Armstrong and North.
+The other part has had a number of occupants including Omega Land Computer Supplies, La Mode Exchange and Wallace Barbers.